eficode-academy/helm-katas/sharing-charts.md

 - Package your chart
 - Create index.html and push `gh-pages` branch to github
 - Create index.yaml and push `gh-pages` branch to github
-- Add the new repository to your helm cli
+- Add the new repository to your Helm cli

 ### Step by step